-Expenditure is detailed in note 4 on pages 27 to 28.
+Expenditure is detailed in note 4 on pages 24 to 25.

 Expenditure levels are closely monitored in relation to both recurring costs and one-off projects.
 Every effort is made to keep costs at a minimum.
-Costs have increased in 2021, however they are lower compared to 2021 income of €14.4m (unlike the 2020 expenditure of €11.1m against €10.3 income).
-The biggest increase in expenditure was on charitable activities which accounts for all of the increase and more as there were some reductions within charitable activity expenditure.
+Costs have increased in 2022.
+The biggest increase in expenditure was on charitable activities which accounts for most of the increase, there were some reductions within charitable activity expenditure.
 The most notable increase in spend was School capital payments which has been explained above.